turing-knowledge-graphs/meet-ups/symposium-2025.md

 - *On Graph-ML applied to biodiversity*.
 Alan Guedes, University of Reading.
 - *RDF meets R: towards an automated event driven distributed platform for reporting and analysis (TBC)*.
 David R Willé, GSK R&D.
 - *An Explainable Framework for Grounding LLM-Based Radiology Report Generation in Medical Knowledge Graphs*.
 Faezeh Safari, University of Exeter.
 - *Modelling Ontologies via questions and modularization visualization for transport integration and decarbonisation*.
 Haoruo Zhao, TransiT Hub, University of Glasgow.
+- *Knowledge Graph Reasoning for Visual Relationship Detection*.
+Dave Herron, City St George's, University of London

 ## Tentative Agenda